syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Specify the fields mapping for special Dates in datepicker.
+Specifies the fields mapping for special Dates in datepicker.